jrvansuita/crime-pay/readme.md

 - [x] the player gets for life prison when all attributes became 0 (Character loss)
 - [x] Keep Player data on session
 - [x] Same Hookers need to stay in club for at least 10 min
-- [x] auto redirect to prison when in life imprisionament (Need Fix Player Session First)
+- [x] auto redirect to prison when in life imprisonment (Need Fix Player Session First)
 - [x] use full stamina option on robbery
 - [ ] settings option for player avatar and name update

 #### Features
-- [ ] Pison: Gym Session to upgrade Strength
+- [ ] Prison: Gym Session to upgrade Strength
-- [ ] Pison: Sports Session to upgrade Dexterity
+- [ ] Prison: Sports Session to upgrade Dexterity
 - [x] Market: Merchandises Background Colors
-- [x] Market: Player to Equipe Items
+- [x] Market: Player to Equip Items
-- [x] Inventory: Prevent equipe same item (check name)
+- [x] Inventory: Prevent equip same item (check name)
-- [x] Inventory: Players can equipe 2 Weapon and 3 other itens.
+- [x] Inventory: Players can equip 2 Weapons and 3 other items.

 #### Visual
 - [ ] Create a pixel logo